 From there, you will be breading the goat cheese balls with a classic 3-stage breading technique.

 First, lightly dredge each cheese ball in flour.
 Shake off any excess flour before dipping the goat cheese ball into raw egg.

 Then, in a large high-sided skillet, heat two inches of vegetable oil to 350 degrees F over medium heat.
-I like to use an instant read or candy thermometer to know the exact oil temperature I’m working with.
+Just like for my buttermilk chicken tenders, I like to use an instant read or candy thermometer to know the exact oil temperature I’m working with.

 This is because if you try to fry when the oil isn’t hot enough, your fried goat cheese balls will end up very greasy.
 But if the oil is TOO hot, the goat cheese fritters will get too dark brown.

 Working in two batches, transfer the breaded cheese balls to the hot oil and fry for 2 minutes or until the goat cheese croquettes are deep golden brown, using a slotted spoon to turn them frequently as they fry so they cook evenly.

 Using the slotted spoon, transfer the fried cheese balls to a paper-towel lined plate so any excess oil will drip off.
 Make sure to season them with kosher salt while they are still hot.